tuirevii/website-exercise/README.md

 # Website exercise

+Link to the live version of the website: https://tuireviita-aho.netlify.app

 ## About
 I created this responsive website in 2018 for a school project while studying business information technology in the Häme university of applied sciences.
 The technologies I used were **HTML5, CSS, Bootstrap 4 and JavaScript**.
 Fonts were from Google Fonts and icons from Font Awesome.